This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 - Once you’ve emptied both glands, use a warm soapy washcloth to wash the area.
-Cleaning dog anal glands help rid the area of the strong, fishy smell from the expressed contents.
+Cleaning a dog’s anal glands helps rid the site of the strong, fishy smell associated with expressed contents.

-*Tip: Normal anal gland fluid is brown with a thin consistency.
-If the expressed fluid is thick, chunky or colored green, yellow or gray, this is abnormal and could indicate an infection or other problem.
+*Normal anal gland fluid is brown with a thin consistency.
+If the expressed fluid is thick, chunky, or colored green, yellow or gray, this is abnormal and could indicate an infection or other problem.
 You should contact your vet in the case of abnormal fluid.

 The video below does a great job of helping you visualize the process.

-So, now you know how to spot dog anal gland issues and how to excrete dog glands.
-Here are some other FAQ’s that will help you care for your dog.
+So, now you know how to spot dog anal gland issues and how to express dog sacs.
+Here are some other tips that will help you prevent anal sacs from becoming impacted and care for your dog.

-Changing your dog food brand can make a huge difference, as well as giving him daily supplements that help with digestive health.
+Changing to a higher quality dog food can make a huge difference, but you may also wish to add a daily supplement for digestive health.
 Look for high-fiber, high-quality dog foods that contain no additives or preservatives.
-Two excellent products are Natural Balance Limited Ingredient Diets Dry Dog Food and Rachael Ray Nutrish Natural Dry Dog Food.
+Two excellent products are Wellness Core Natural Reduced Fat Grain Free Dry Dog Food and Rachael Ray Nutrish Natural Dry Dog Food.

-Yes.
-There are several popular supplements that are safe and healthy that should help ease your dog’s anal gland problems.
-We recommend Diggin Your Dog Firm Up Pumpkin Supplement (pumpkin is very high in fiber) or Glandex Soft Chews Anal Gland Fiber & Probiotic Digestive Supplement for Dogs.
+They can be.
+There are several popular health supplements that are designed to ease your dog’s anal gland problems by adding fiber to your dog’s diet.
+We recommend Diggin’ Your Dog Firm Up Pumpkin Supplement (pumpkin is very high in fiber) or Glandex Soft Chews Anal Gland Fiber & Probiotic Digestive Supplement for Dogs.